Our behaviour policy is based on the school key values of

 How we deal with more complicated behaviour incidents including suspected harassment or bullying

 All behaviour incidents are investigated thoroughly, either by the class teacher, the Assistant Head Teachers or the Deputy Head.
 We always speak to children individually to try to get an overview of what has happened, and we do this in as supportive a way as possible.
-We will ask the perpetrator, the ‘victim’ and any witnesses their view and sometimes, if there are conflicting accounts, we will bring the children together to enable us to get an agreed version of events.
+We will ask everyone involved (including any witnesses) their view and sometimes, if there are conflicting accounts, we will bring the children together to enable us to get an agreed version of events.
 All children are treated sensitively and with dignity and are supported throughout the investigation and afterwards if necessary.

-Mediation: we will always try to use mediation to resolve any issues between children, and in cases of bullying, or suspected bullying, we encourage the children involved to meet and discuss the problem, with a trusted adult as mediator.
+Restorative Practices: we will always try to use mediation to resolve any issues between children, unless there is a good reason why this cannot happen (e.g. wishes of the child or children unable to access this type of work), and in cases of bullying, or suspected bullying, we encourage the children involved to meet and discuss the problem, with a trusted adult as mediator.
 This serves several purposes:

-1. The power is taken away from the perpetrator and it is given to the ‘victim’
+1. The power is taken away from the person who has bullied and it is given to the person who has been bullied

-2. The ‘victim’ is given the confidence to stand up to the perpetrator
+2. The person who has been bullied is given the confidence to stand up to the person who bullies

 3. Everyone involved knows that the problem has been dealt with and it will not be tolerated